 Something for the Pain

 Suicide and opioid use/addiction have something in common: they are attempts to solve the problem of pain, both physical pain and psychological pain (also known as “psychache”) (Shneidman 1998).
 Last summer the Centers for Disease Control (CDC) released a report indicating that death by suicide in the US increased by 24% between 1999 and 2014, translating to 44,193 lives lost each year to suicide–a rate of 13.26 per 100,000 individuals.
-And this year, in 2017, we have learned that deaths from drug overdoses have increased 2.5 times the rate in 1999, to a rate of 16.3 per 100,000 individuals (Hedegaar, Warner, and Miliño 2017).
-Of the drug overdose deaths, 25% were due to heroin–triple the percentage of heroin overdoses in 1999.
+And this year, in 2017, we have learned that deaths from drug overdoses have increased 2.5 times the rate in 1999, to a rate of 16.3 per 100,000 individuals (Hedegaard, Warner, and Miniño 2017).
+Of the drug overdose deaths in 2015, 25% involved heroin–triple the percentage of heroin overdoses in 2010.
 While there is a declining mortality among most diseases in the US, deaths from suicide and drug overdose have dramatically increased since 1999.
 Pain of one sort or another is often at the root of both suicide and addiction.

 For suicide, one avenue of change is to restrict access to lethal means.
 In the United States, more than 50% of suicide deaths occur through the use of a firearm, and research supports the idea that sensible gun laws restricting access to lethal means would reduce the rate of suicide (Anestis and Houtsma 2017).
+For those who do own guns, increased “lethal means counseling” around suicide and firearm safety may also reduce the risk of suicide (Barber, Hemenway, and Miller 2016).
 Similarly, with opioid use/addiction, the over prescription of opioid medication for the past 15 years has contributed to the problem of opioid addiction in the US.
 As Jennifer Michaels, MD, and Eric Plakun, MD, write in their earlier blogs (Dr. Michaels’ blog, Dr. Plakun’s blog), this situation has occurred because physicians were worried about undertreating pain, pharmaceutical companies vigorously marketed opioid medication to consumers and physicians, and prescribing medicine for pain in the short-term can appear easier than understanding the causes and full symptoms of a pain disorder.